WSFA

 WSFA (channel 12) is a television station in Montgomery, Alabama, United States, affiliated with NBC.
-It is owned by Gray Media alongside Selma–licensed low-power, Class A Telemundo affiliate WBXM-CD (channel 15).
-The two stations share studios on Dexter Avenue in downtown Montgomery; WSFA's transmitter is located in Grady along the Montgomery–Pike county line.
+It is owned by Gray Media alongside Fox affiliate WCOV-TV (channel 20), Cozi TV affiliate WIYC (channel 48), Telemundo affiliate WBXM-CD (channel 15), and local weather station WALE-LD (channel 17).
+WSFA and WBXM-CD share studios on Dexter Avenue in downtown Montgomery; WSFA's transmitter is located in Grady along the Montgomery–Pike county line.

 WSFA was one of two flagship television properties (alongside CBS affiliate WBTV in Charlotte, North Carolina) of previous owner Raycom Media, which had headquarters downtown at the RSA Tower.
 The station boasts one of the largest coverage areas in Alabama, providing at least secondary coverage from the geographical center of the state to the Florida state line and from the Black Belt region to the Chattahoochee River bordering Georgia.

 WSFA was formerly the default NBC affiliate for Dothan and the Wiregrass Region, which had been one of the few areas without an NBC station of its own.
 That status ended when WTVY in Dothan, which would eventually become a sister station of WSFA, launched WRGX-LD as an NBC affiliate on June 1, 2013.

 History

 The station's call letters—SFA—are an acronym for "South's Finest Airport".
 They can be traced back to 1930, when Gordon Persons (years before becoming Governor of Alabama) opened a radio station at the Montgomery Regional Airport (now Gunter Annex of Maxwell Air Force Base).
-The new station was the state's fourth station but the city's first.
+The new station was Alabama's fourth station but the first in Montgomery.
 WSFA radio quickly became a landmark in Montgomery and was most famous in its early days for launching the career of country music legend Hank Williams, a native of nearby Georgiana, in the 1940s.

 By the mid-1950s, the new medium of television was sweeping the nation and Persons won the construction permit for Montgomery's second television station on VHF channel 12.
 This allocation was supposed to be occupied by Montgomery's first television station, CBS affiliate WCOV-TV (it is now a Fox affiliate).
 However, due to a delay in getting a transmitter for channel 12, WCOV was forced to move to UHF channel 20.
 Persons built a state-of-the-art facility on Delano Avenue to house both the television and radio stations in 1954, and WSFA-TV aired its first broadcast on December 25, 1954—a Christmas present to Alabama.
-Owing to WSFA radio's long affiliation with NBC, channel 12 has been Montgomery's NBC affiliate for its entire existence.
+Owing to WSFA radio's long affiliation with the NBC Radio Network, channel 12 has been Montgomery's NBC affiliate for its entire existence.

 Only two months later, in February 1955, Persons sold WSFA-AM-TV to the Gaylord family's Oklahoma Publishing Company, earning a handsome return on his original investment of a quarter-century earlier.
 At that time, WSFA-AM-TV was operated by a staff of 35.
 In 1956, the radio station was sold and moved to downtown Montgomery under a new set of call letters, WHHY (and then later still, WLWI).